 In addition to the charge of aggravated assault on a police officer, you could face separate criminal charges for knowingly taking or attempting to exercise control over a law enforcement officer’s firearm.

 Under these circumstances, an implement is defined as any object that is capable of injuring or restraining an individual; however, this does not include handcuffs.
-If you have been charged with this criminal offense, you should not delay in contacting a Phoenix criminal defense attorney at Suzuki Law Offices.
-Our legal team is available 24/7.
+If you have been charged with this criminal offense, you should not delay in contacting a Phoenix assault attorney at Suzuki Law Offices.

 An attempt at resisting arrest can result in a charge of assault on a police officer.
 Prosecutors can construe a mere touching or brushing up against an officer while attempting to evade arrest as an assault.
 You need a Phoenix criminal defense lawyer who can determine what really happened and apply that set of facts to the law.
 When you hire Suzuki Law Offices, we will act immediately to preserve critical evidence, which may include police car videos and police station videos.